jomomorei/Node-Red/About Excel file created in node-red.md

 MotionBoard is a powerful BI tool can analyze and visualize business data, similar to Power BI.

 The question is the csv file i get from node-red do not support Japanese which i have mentioned in the other post.I have tried times to change the encoding before the data were exported.
 But it didn't work.
-Because the export node file fixed the final encoding.
-Japanese is not in the consideration.

-The best solution is to rewrite the output file node.
-However, it may spend a little more time on it.
-Maybe in future.
+But when run on the another PC, the Japanese was recognized.
+The most possible reason is the different system setting of PCs.

-On the other hand, the Excel file seems to have got clean data.
-However, when i upload it to MotionBoard, the file became unreadable. it made me a little sad.
-Then i open it and saved it, magically, it came to be readable.
+The Excel file could get clean data.
+However, when it was uploaded to MotionBoard cloud, the file became unreadable.
+While it was opened and saved once, magically, it came to be readable.

 I mailed the MotionBoard company about the error and got the reason: the difference of XML namespace specify method between the excel files created in excel application and in node-red.